ObolNetwork/obol-docs/docs/int/quickstart/quickstart-exit.md

   ![Verify in Grafana Exit panel](/img/ExitLogs.png)

 :::tip
 Once a validator has broadcasted an exit message, it must continue to validate for at least 27 hours or longer.
-Do not shut off your distributed validator nodes until your validator is full exited.
+Do not shut off your distributed validator nodes until your validator is fully exited.
 :::